Total 97 Questions

 D. YTD Total

-Why Running Total works:
+Why 🟢 B. Running Total is Correct

 You connect to a database server by using Tableau Prep.
 The database server has a data role named Role1.
 You have the following field in the data.
 You need to apply the Role1 data role to the Material field.